A TOUGH Wrestling Conditioning Workout (Even If You Don’t Wrestle)

 I walked back down and took a shower mixing hot and cold water (contrast showers) to aid in recovery.

-It's been a while since hitting the road sprinting and that felt great.
+It's been a while since hitting the road running and that felt great.

 This was unfortunately NOT the type of runs I did when wrestling, but I wish I did train like this during my wrestling days.

 This workout was different.
-It was the complete opposite of what I am used to normally training.
+It was the complete opposite of what I am used to normally training with strength and old school bodybuilding supersets.

 Sometimes you need to do something completely different.
 Instead of a loud atmosphere, go somewhere quiet, instead of a long workout, make it super short, instead of intense, go light and easy, instead of free weights, use bodyweight only.